kennybradley/HomeSecurity/readme.md

 Login on [the web based telegram site](https://web.telegram.org/), it MUST be the web based site.
 This will ask you to verify with your phone, go into the telegram app settings, then devices, and click on Link Desktop Device.

-At the bottom click on the pencil then New Group Chat.
-Add your UniqueNameOfNotification_bot and add whoever you want to be receiving notifications.
+At the bottom click on the pencil.

 ![](images/Setup0.jpg)

+Then New Group Chat.

 ![](images/Setup1.jpg)

+Add your UniqueNameOfNotification_bot and add whoever you want to be receiving notifications.

 ![](images/Setup2.jpg)

 Click on the group chat and the URL bar should look like this: https://web.telegram.org/z/#CHARCTERS_HERE

-Everything after the # is your group chat ID.
+Everything after the # is your group chat ID, you'll be needing this.

 ## Part 4 : Finish telegram setup